GiMattia/PyPLUTO/Docs/source/test01_sod.rst

 ======

-A one-dimensional Riemann problem where density, pressure and velocity of a ideal gas are given at the left and at the right end of the domain.
+A one-dimensional Riemann problem where density, pressure and velocity of a ideal gas are given at the left and at the right end of the dominion.

-This plot shows the profiles of the three quantities at the time t = 0.2.
+The plot shows the profiles of the three quantities at the time t = 0.2.

   .. image:: ../../Tests/test01_sod.png